cbrnr/python-intro-short/10-Modules_and_Packages/10-Modules_and_Packages.md

 3
 ```

 The initial function call `random.seed(42)` puts the random number generator in a defined state.
 The concrete number `42` is not important, but if we use the same number every time we re-run the script, we will get the same random numbers.
-In other words, if we run the previous five lines again, we will get the same random numbers 81, 14, and 3.
+In other words, if we run the previous four lines again, we will get the same random numbers 81, 14, and 3.

-The `random` module has many more extremely useful functions.
-For example, we can randomly sample from a list with `random.choice` (we do not set `random.seed` every time for the sake of brevity):
+The `random` module has many useful functions.
+For example, we can randomly sample from a list with `random.choice` (we do not set `random.seed` every time, this should only happen once per session, preferrably at the very top of a script):

 ```python
 >>> x = ["a", "b", "c", "d", "e"]